 Hopeless romantics love it.
 Cynics despise it.
-No one can avoid it -- Valentine’s Day is here!
-Whatever your feelings are about the holiday, take the opportunity to show appreciation for the one who loves you unconditionally: Mother Nature.
+No one can avoid it -- Valentine’s Day is firmly established as a cultural happening!
+Whatever your feelings are about the holiday, make it your own by taking the opportunity to show appreciation for the one who loves you unconditionally: Mother Nature.

 Follow these green Valentine’s Day tips and you’ll benefit more than just your special someone: you’ll be supporting healthy communities and a healthy planet.
 Now that’s heartwarming.

 Give Eco-Friendly Chocolate.
 Not only does the Rainforest Alliance certify chocolate that’s better for the environment, “shopping the frog” ensures that cocoa farmers have good living and working conditions.
 Find Rainforest Alliance Certified chocolate (and other products) here.
 The Arbor Day Foundation also sells a line of shade grown organic chocolates in their online shop.

 Buy Local Flowers.
 If flowers are your style, swing by your local farmers’ market for a fresh bouquet of your favorites.
 It beats buying imported flowers that have often been doused in pesticides.
 Check out Local Harvest to find a sustainable florist near you.

 Find a Date.
 Single and looking?
 We have it on good authority that a number of people have found their true love on Sierra Club Outings and public transportation.
 Visit Grist for some more ideas on where to find your green soul mate.